Roohparvar/BioinfCamp/README.md

   A collection of 10 simple Python exercises designed for students and beginners interested in bioinformatics.

 - **[BIC-PCP Project](https://github.com/Roohparvar/BIC-PCP)**
-  BIC-PC is a server for calculating the physical and chemical properties of a given protein sequence.
+  BIC-PC is a server for calculating the physical and chemical properties of given protein sequences.

 ### Business Information
 - **Business License**: 0467909474